-Feria de Abril – April Fair (last week of April)
+Feria de Abril – April Fair (26th April to 5th May)

 Catalonia is unofficially called “the 9th Andalusian province”.
 The reason for such an unusual name is the massive immigration in the 50’s, 60’s and 70’s from the South of Spain to the industrial North that doubled the Catalan population.
 They brought their food (tapas is a tradition from Andalusia, not Catalonia) and their music (think of the Gypsy Kings with their Catalan Rumba) but they always longed for their wonderful Seville’s April Fair.
 That is why in the 1970’s they started their own in their new home: Barcelona.

 This is a festival of food and dance celebrated for 10 days at the Parc del Forum.
 There are about 70 tents (casetas) where you can find everything, from Sevillana dances in traditional costumes to free concerts by famous artists, from Andalusian food competitions to free flowing of sherry wine.